pnorman/addressmerge/README.md

 It is possible to install ```imposm.parser``` with [less dependencies](http://dev.omniscale.net/imposm.parser/index.html#document-install) than ```imposm```.

-Installation of postgresql+postgis is beyond the scope of this readme.
+Installation of PostgreSQL+PostGIS is beyond the scope of this readme.

 ## Importing data ##
 To import the data with imposm from ```dump.osm.pbf``` into the database ```osm``` use the command